Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

 \textbf{Proportion of categories with APO.} APO aims to increase the number of cluster centers for categories with scattered feature distributions.
 Hence, it is crucial to select a reliable indicator that measures the dispersion of features.
-As aforementioned, two indicators are taken into account, i.e., cosine similarity and $l2$ distance.
-Based on the two indicators, the ablation studies on the class proportions for implementing APO are illustrated in Fig~\ref{fig4} (b).
-It can be seen that the cosine similarity indicator achieves superior performance in our method, and the optimal result is reached when the class proportion is set to 5\%.
+As mentioned above, two indicators are taken into account, i.e., cosine similarity and $l2$ distance.
+The ablation studies on the class proportions for implementing APOs are illustrated in Fig.~\ref{fig-APO ablation study}.
+For both datasets, cosine similarity proves to be a more suitable indicator, as it demonstrates overall superior performance compared to $l2$ distance.
+The optimal performance can be reached when the class proportion is set to 5\%.

-\textbf{Configurations for the sampling stage.} Note that the feature head of the proposed method is not pretrained before the sampling stage, so the extracted features solely rely on the shared features and the initial parameters of this sub-net.
+\textbf{Configurations for the sampling stage.} Note that the feature head of the proposed method is not pretrained before the sampling stage, so the extracted features solely rely on the shared features and the initial parameters of this subnet.
 To examine the effect of the feature head and sampled features on the final results, we conduct experiments under the following settings: (1) Pretrain the feature head with labeled data before the sampling stage.
 (2) Extract features from the classification head.
-(3) Extract 512-dimensional features from the output of ASPP module, discarding the feature head.
-Table~\ref{tab6} presents the experimental results comparing these configurations with our baseline method.
+(3) Extract 512-dimensional features from the output of the ASPP module, discarding the feature head.
+Table~\ref{tab6} presents the experimental results on PASCAL VOC 2012.
 It can be observed that network pretraining (Experiment I) or the use of discriminative features (Experiment II) does not lead to significant performance improvements and may even cause slight degradation.
 Additionally, extracting features from ASPP for prototype-based training (Experiment III) results in inferior performance, which indicates the necessity of introducing the feature head.
 Consequently, the baseline setting is adopted as the default in our experiments.

+\textbf{More ablation studies.} We provide additional ablation experiments to illustrate the supplementary process of parameter settings.
+For detailed information, refer to \ref{appendix: A more ablation study}.